|Nutritional Guidelines (per serving)|

-Cook the potatoes in large pot of boiling salted water until they are tender, about 20 to 30 minutes.
-Drain the potatoes well in a colander and return to the dry pot.
+Cook the potatoes in large pot of boiling salted water until they are tender, which is about 20 to 30 minutes.
+Drain the potatoes in a colander, return the potatoes to the dry pot.
 Shake over low heat for about 1 minute.
 This helps make the potatoes fluffy as it drives off excess moisture.

-Place the mashed potatoes in a greased 9" x 13" baking dish.
+Place the mashed potatoes in a greased 9 x 13 baking dish.
 Melt the butter and drizzle over the potatoes.
-Cool for 20 minutes, then cover and refrigerate up to 3 days.
+Cool for 20 minutes, then cover and refrigerate up to three days.

-Take potatoes out of the refrigerator about 3-1/2 hours before serving time.
+Take the potatoes out of the refrigerator about 3 1/2 hours before serving time.
 Stir the potato mixture well.
-Remove the potatoes from the dish and place in a 4 or 5-quart crockpot.
+Remove the potatoes from the dish and place it in a 4- or 5-quart crockpot.
 Cover and cook on low heat for 3 to 4 hours, stirring once or twice.